Amplitude recursions with an extra marked point: Genus one (one-loop level)

 \subsection{Singularities, iterated integrals and elliptic multiple zeta values}

-In the following, we will envisage the genus-one Riemann surface as a torus with $A$-cycle (red) and $B$-cycle (blue), where the ratio of the respective lengths, the modular parameter, is denoted by $\tau$.
+In the following, we will consider the annulus formed by open-string worldsheets at one loop as embedded into a torus with $A$-cycle (red) and $B$-cycle (blue), where the ratio of the respective lengths, the modular parameter, is denoted by $\tau$.

-By mimicking the formalism at genus zero described in \secref{sec:genuszero}, let us start by considering canonical differentials on the torus: they are generated by the so-called Eisenstein--Kronecker series $F(z,\eta,\tau)$ \cite{Kronecker,BrownLev}

-where $\theta_1$ is the odd Jacobi function and $'$ denotes a derivative with respect to the first argument.
-Expanding in the second complex argument $\eta$ one finds

-which -- in distinction to the genus-zero scenario -- defines an infinite number of differentials $g^{(n)}(z,\tau)\dz$.
-The index $n$ labeling the functions $g^{(n)}$ is called its weight.
-While $g^{(0)}=1$ is trivial, the only function with poles, located at $z\in \ZZ\tau + \ZZ$, is $g^{(1)}$, which is nicely visible when writing down the $q$-expansion \cite{Broedel:2014vla}, where $q=\exp(2 \pi i \tau)$:
+Suitable differentials on the torus are generated by the expansion \eqref{eqn:differentials} of the Eisenstein--Kronecker series $F(z,\eta,\tau)$ in $\eta$.
+This defines -- in distinction to the genus-zero scenario -- an infinite number of differentials $g^{(n)}(z,\tau)\dz$.
+The index $n$ labelling the functions $g^{(n)}$ is called its \textit{weight}.
+While $g^{(0)}=1$ is trivial, the function $g^{(1)}$ has poles at $z\in \ZZ\tau+ \ZZ$ and can be expanded in $q=\exp(2 \pi i \tau)$ as follows \cite{Broedel:2014vla}: